Novel Coronavirus (COVID-19) FAQs

 How can I help high-risk individuals in my community?

-- Reach out to individuals over the phone
+- Reach out to people over the phone

 - Offer your help to get groceries, prescriptions, and other necessities